Experienced and Effective Workers Compensation Attorney

 If the company you work for employs at least three regular workers, the state requires that it provide workers’ compensation.
 This insurance accounts for medical expenses, income loss, and similar issues if you are injured at work – but by agreeing to accept this coverage, you may relinquish any rights to sue your employer.

 What Exactly is Workers’ Compensation?

-Workers’ compensation is a type of insurance governed by state law.
+Workers’ compensation often called workers comp is a type of insurance governed by state law.
 Employers must purchase and provide a plan, but personnel do not have to pay into the program.
 It is intended to safeguard a worker’s long-term well being by providing a financial safety net after an injury.
 It protects against financial loss due to any work-related damages, including fatal accidents.
 Specifically, it provides the following benefits: